-1. All CoC Board members shall have one vote.
-Non-voting advisory members (NDCHP, ND CoC CA, ND CoC Coordinator, HMIS LA, and ND DoC representatives) shall not vote but may share input on matters requiring a vote.
-In the instance of a tie, the vote of the Chair or acting Chair will be voided to break the tie.

-- Electronic Voting: At the discretion of the Chair, virtual/electronic voting shall be allowed to ease the challenge of making leadership decisions between meetings or when timing or travel is unrealistic for one or more members.
-The voting period and required response date shall be prominently posed in the request for vote. - 3.
-A quorum for the transaction of any business by the Board shall be a simple majority of the non-vacant seats on the Board. - 4.
-Members of the Board who are aware of an actual or potential conflict of interest must recuse themselves from the related decision-making process and take no part in the discussion or the vote.
-Members must advise the Chair that he or she wishes to be recused from the decision-making process, the Chair will honor the member's decision, and the recusal will be noted in the minutes.
+- All CoC Board members shall have one vote.
+Non-voting advisory members (NDCHP, ND CoC CA, and ND CoC Coordinator representatives) shall not vote but may share input on matters requiring a vote.
+In the instance of a tie, the vote of the chair or acting chair will be voided to break the tie. - 2.
+Electronic Voting: At the chair's discretion, virtual/electronic voting shall be allowed to ease the challenge of making leadership decisions between meetings or when timing or travel is unrealistic for one or more members.
+The voting period and required response date shall be prominently posed in the request for a vote. - 3.
+A quorum for any business transaction by the CoC Board shall be a simple majority of the non-vacant seats on the CoC Board. - 4.
+Board members who are aware of an actual or potential conflict of interest must recuse themselves from the related decision-making process and take no part in the discussion or vote.
+Members must advise the chair that they wish to be recused.
+The chair will honor the member's decision; the minutes will note the recusal.